Peer Leader Development Model

 - Develop and share ideas for specific course activities/discussions.

 - Identify strategies to deal with challenges associated with the peer leader role.

-Access the electronic Faculty Resource Manual, lesson plans and other support materials.
+Access the electronic Faculty Resource Manual, lesson plans, the Campus Resource Guide and other support materials.

 During the fall semester, instructors and peer leaders will receive an email on Wednesdays that includes information and opportunities for instructors and students, resource spotlights and teaching tips.